COMMUNITY PROJECTS 2021-2022

 Children’s Peace Garden and Atrium Garden at the Thomas Crane Public Library Main Branch, Quincy - Design, plant and maintain gardens.
+The gardens at the main branch of the Thomas Crane Public Library have an abundance of fragrant lavender that is in full bloom mid-July.
 Civic Beautification members assisted with harvesting the beautiful lavender which is dried and put into homemade sachets.
 These are available for purchase at the December Greens Sale.
-There is a short instructional video on our website that demonstrates how to harvest lavender.
+There is also a short instructional video on our website that demonstrates how to harvest lavender.

-Corner of Beale/Newport and Hillside on Grandview - As we have for many years, members of our Civic Beautification Committee have continued the maintenance and planting of new rock garden plants at these sites, adding new irises and daylilies this spring at the oldest site currently being maintained by our club.
-At the Corner, a large amount of Russian Sage, along with the very invasive Black Swallow Wart and Japanese Knot Weed were removed and gave The Corner some room to breathe.
+Corner of Beale/Newport and Hillside on Grandview - As we have for many years, members of our Civic Beautification Committee have continued the maintenance and planting of new rock garden plants at these sites, adding new plants at the oldest site currently being maintained by our club.
+At the Corner, a large amount of Russian Sage, along with the very invasive Black Swallow-wort and Japanese Knotweed were removed and gave the Corner some room to breathe.

 Garden Therapy - This past year the Garden Therapy committee worked with a memory-care facility to create collages entitled “The Language of Flowers.”
 Senior residents enjoyed using photos of club members' gardens and individual plants as they reminisced about their own former gardens and what flowers mean to them.
 Committee members also helped residents plant a vegetable/herb garden which they have cared for this summer.
 The residents enjoyed the visits and committee members look forward to organizing similar activities for the coming WGC year.